 Although directional pruning may not improve tree appearance, we believe it is a reasonable and responsible approach to keeping people and property safe and electric service reliable.

-In addition to directional pruning, BCES currently offers near to the ground removal free-of-charge in situations where tree growth is too rapid for periodic pruning.
-However stump grinding and removal is a property owner responsibility.
+In addition to directional pruning, BCES currently offers near-to-the-ground removal free of charge in situations where tree growth is too rapid for periodic pruning.
+However, stump grinding and removal is a property owner's responsibility.

 In addition to safety and reliability, BCES is committed to looking after the environment of our region.
 We recycle most of the tree materials we prune or remove.
-Clipping are chipped and used for mulch.
+Brush and clippings are chipped and used for mulch.

 Overhead Power Line Safety